Home and Colonial Stores: In literature

 Balancing bicycle leant on the verge.

-In Dorothy L. Sayers' novel Busman's Honeymoon (1935), the "Home and Colonial" network is mentioned as maintaining a branch also at the small Hertfordshire village where the book's plot is set—indicating its wide reach at the time of writing.
-A local woman tells Lord Peter Wimsey and his servant Bunter that groceries sold at the "Home and Colonial" are "better and half a penny cheaper" than those provided by the village's unaffiliated grocer.
+In Dorothy L. Sayers' novel Busman's Honeymoon (1937), the Home and Colonial network is mentioned as operating in the small Hertfordshire village where the book's plot is set, indicating its wide reach at the time of writing.
+A local woman tells Lord Peter Wimsey's servant Bunter that groceries sold by the "Ome & Colonial" are better and cheaper than those provided by the village grocer.
+This seems to refer to a delivery van rather than a local branch, since another local says that the Home and Colonial "don't get here till past eleven," and Bunter later says he "succeeded in intercepting the Home & Colonial" to purchase something.